 The great plugins tend to stick to their core principles and organically expand from there.

-There has been no shortage of complaints with regards to plugin authors who implemented some dubious policies.
+There has been no shortage of complaints with regard to plugin authors who implemented some dubious policies.
 By doing so, it’s often at the expense of users.
 We’ve seen several situations where questionable decisions have been made.

 Some insist on littering the WordPress dashboard with all sorts of upsells and nagging messages.
 In other cases, developers have turned on automatic updates without bothering to tell users.
 And that’s only scratching the surface.